 The Learning Journal consists of ongoing personal reflections on the course material by each student.
-Throughout the duration of the taught modules students record their responses to issues raised in the lectures, seminars and group discussions.
-The aim of the Learning Journal is to provide a space for creative and reflective expressions relating to the student’s current writing and research, and may take the form of dream diaries, poems, synchronicities, or other imaginative and symbolic forms.
+Throughout the duration of the taught modules students recorded their responses to issues raised in the lectures, seminars and group discussions.
+The aim of the Learning Journal was to provide a space for creative and reflective expressions relating to the student’s current writing and research, and may take the form of dream diaries, poems, synchronicities, or other imaginative and symbolic formats.

 Your Title Goes Here

-Alchemy of Psychological and Spiritual Awakening - Tanya Adolpho
+Alchemy of Psychological and Spiritual Awakening by Tanya Adolpho

 This essay will provide a summary of how this master’s activated a deep desire to heal ancestral and individual trauma within me, subsequently awakening a call to change.
 I will begin by looking at the power of creating a learning journal and its importance in helping individuals connect with the course material.
 Robert Johnson observes an old Christian saying in Inner Work that ‘one had not prayed unless one’s lips had moved’, meaning that something physical had to happen to create a psychological shift in awareness (1986, p.
 66).
 My personal learning journal has been the pivotal platform to experience this shift in awareness.
 I firmly believe that we all possess an innate